Geostationary transfer orbit

-A geosynchronous transfer orbit or geostationary transfer orbit (GTO) is a type of geocentric orbit.
-Satellites that are destined for geosynchronous (GSO) or geostationary orbit (GEO) are (almost) always put into a GTO as an intermediate step for reaching their final orbit.
+In space mission design, a geostationary transfer orbit (GTO) or geosynchronous transfer orbit is a highly elliptical type of geocentric orbit, usually with a perigee as low as low Earth orbit (LEO) and an apogee as high as geostationary orbit (GEO).
+Satellites that are destined for geosynchronous orbit (GSO) or GEO are often put into a GTO as an intermediate step for reaching their final orbit.
+Manufacturers of launch vehicles often advertise the amount of payload the vehicle can put into GTO.